-Also an accomplished voice teacher, career coach, and producer, Ms. Varga is a fierce advocate for singers, devoted to progressive change in the classical vocal industry.
-Please be sure to visit theempoweredmusician.com.
+Dana received her MM from New England Conservatory and her DMA from Boston University.
+Also an accomplished voice teacher, career coach and producer, Dana is a fierce advocate for singers, devoted to progressive change in the classical vocal industry.
+Please visit www.danavarga.com and theempoweredmusician.com.